velinussage/sage-litepaper-site/docs/sections/03-what-makes-it-different.md

 # What Makes It Different

--   **Community First**
+-   **Community-Governed Intelligence**
-    Each community has a **SubDAO** with its own library, governance, and treasury.
-Forks and remixing are explicit, not implicit.
-Curation happens in public.
+    Each community spins up a **SubDAO** with its own library, treasury, and upgrade cadence.
+Forks, remixes, and attribution happen in the open, so distributed intelligence stays transparent and aligned.

--   **Manifest‑First Upgrades**
+-   **Manifest-First Upgrades**
-    Ship atomic updates to entire collections.
-That cuts gas, reduces proposal fatigue, and keeps libraries coherent.
+    Ship atomic updates to the entire library in one proposal.
+Governance encodes the bounds, agents inherit the updated instructions, and everyone moves together.

--   **Incentives Built-In**
+-   **Incentives for Learning**
-    **Boosts** reward participation. **Bounties** pay for new prompts. **Premiums** let creators sell encrypted content with on-chain receipts.
-Proceeds route to **SubDAO** and protocol treasuries.
+    **Boosts**, **Bounties**, and **Premiums** route value to the contributors training the network.
+Treasuries become self-improving capital that compounds as the distributed intelligence gets better.

+-   **Metaprompting Co-Pilot**
--   **AI-Assisted Authoring**: A built-in CLI agent helps you write new prompts from scratch.
-Use `sage prompt generate` to turn a simple topic into a structured, high-quality prompt file, ready for use and curation.
+    The CLI guides contributors through system-driven metaprompting, tapping distributed intelligence to surface reusable instructions.
+Use `sage prompt generate` to turn a simple idea into a structured asset ready for review.

--   **Agent‑Native Discovery**
+-   **Agent-Native Discovery**
-    An **MCP** server exposes search, fetch, and manifest validation.
-Agents can query libraries directly, then pull the exact context they need.
+    The **MCP** server exposes search, fetch, and manifest validation.
+Agents query Sage like an API, retrieve the approved context, and execute without brittle middleware.

--   **Production on Base**
+-   **Production-Ready on Base**
-    Contracts, subgraph, and flows run on Base Sepolia today, designed to graduate to Base mainnet following a gated launch sequence.
+    Contracts, subgraph, and flows run on Base Sepolia today, with a gated path to Base mainnet so communities can scale in a credibly neutral environment.

 ---